Fueled/flowr/README.md

 ## Getting Started

-Each new activity will have its own Router instance, the router lifecycle should be bound to the activity, meaning it should be destroyed and created with the activity.
-For the activity to work with the router we need to make sure that it implements the interface `RouterScreen`.
+Each new activity will have its own Flowr instance, the Flowr lifecycle should be bound to the activity, meaning it should be destroyed and created with the activity.
+For the activity to work with the Flowr we need to make sure that it implements the interface `FlowrScreen`.

-While creating a new router instance these are the required parameters:
+While creating a new Flowr instance these are the required parameters:

-* **`containerId`**: this is the id for the layout that the router will use to display the fragments inside.
+* **`containerId`**: this is the id for the layout that the Flowr will use to display the fragments inside.
-* **`RouterScreen`**: in most cases this will be your activity with the interface `RouterScreen` implemented, this will provide the router with access to the activity `FragmentManager` and the ability to set values such as the screen orientation and navigation bar color depending on the fragment currently being displayed.
+* **`FlowrScreen`**: in most cases this will be your activity with the interface `FlowrScreen` implemented, this will provide the Flowr with access to the activity `FragmentManager` and the ability to set values such as the screen orientation and navigation bar color depending on the fragment currently being displayed.
 * **`FragmentsResultPublisher`**: this is used to publish results from fragments that where opened for results.

 And some of the optional values are: